kazie/blog-about-anything/docs/_posts/2023-03-13-printers-on-linux.md

 ### TL;DR 🥷

-> Here is a small guide for people, at least employed in the same company as me with an _arch linux_ distribution to allow printing of documents in the office.
+> Here is a small guide for people, at least employed in the same company as me with an _Arch Linux_ distribution to allow printing of documents in the office.

 1. Install [`CUPS`](https://wiki.archlinux.org/title/CUPS)
 2. Enable/Start [`CUPS`](https://wiki.archlinux.org/title/CUPS) (and/or the socket-service)